-After any treatment for melanoma, it’s important to make sure you protect your skin from the sun.
-This reduces the chance of developing another melanoma.
-Protecting yourself from the sun doesn’t mean that you can no longer enjoy sunshine or have holidays in sunny countries.
-But you’ll need to take sensible precautions that will, in time, become part of your normal routine.
-There are a number of things you can do to protect your skin and ensure it doesn’t burn:
+After treatment for melanoma, it’s important to protect your skin from the sun.
+This doesn’t mean that you can no longer enjoy sunshine or have holidays in sunny countries.
+But you’ll need to be careful, and you must make sure your skin does not burn.
+Over time, this will become part of your normal routine.
+There are a number of things you can do to protect your skin:

 Stay out of the sun or strong sunlight during the hottest part of the day – usually between 11am and 3pm.

-Wear clothing made of cotton or natural fibres that has a close weave and gives more protection against the sun.
+Wear clothing made of cotton or natural fibres, which have a close weave and give more protection against the sun.

-Keep your legs and arms covered by wearing long sleeves and trousers.
+Keep your arms and legs covered by wearing long-sleeved tops and trousers.
 Wear a wide-brimmed hat to protect your face, neck and ears.

 Always wear sunglasses in strong sunlight.

 Use a high-factor sunscreen (SPF 30 or above) whenever you’re exposed to the sun.
 Follow the instructions on the bottle and re-apply it as recommended, especially after swimming.
-Choose one that protects against both UVA and UVB radiation (broad spectrum).
+Choose one that protects against both UVA and UVB radiation (known as broad spectrum).

-Talk to your doctor about whether you should take vitamin D supplements if you always keep your skin covered.
+If you always keep your skin covered, talk to your doctor about whether you should take vitamin D supplements.

 Coping with a change in appearance